dmbarbour/wikilon/docs/AboutAO.md

 ## Compilation Quotas

 When we apply our `[v→[a→b]]` function to value `v`, we ideally want to return the `[a→b]` result.
 But it is possible to express non-terminating computations.
-We cannot assume the compiler function will return at all, and we cannot easily prove a function will return without sophisticated and possibly expensive static analysis.
+We cannot safely assume the compiler function will return, and we cannot easily prove a function will return without sophisticated and possibly expensive static analysis.
 To mitigate this, it is possible to evaluate software under a quota and force termination after some heuristic metric is reached (ABC operators, blocks applied, CPU time, etc.).

 How to go about setting a quota is an open question.
 One option is to set it at the toplevel for a definition, e.g. using an `#1000000{&:quota}%` annotation or similar.
 Another option is to use a naming convention, e.g. `foo.quota` for compiling word `foo`.
 In either case, it is important that quota is set outside of any fixpoint loops.